Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 21st-ranked team ERA among all MLB pitching staffs (4.44).
+- The Pirates have a 4.40 team ERA that ranks 20th among all MLB pitching staffs.

-- The Pirates allow the sixth-fewest home runs in baseball (91 total, one per game).
+- The Pirates allow the seventh-fewest home runs in baseball (92 total, one per game).

-- Keller (9-4) is aiming for his 10th victory when he gets the starting nod for the Pirates in his 19th start of the season.
-He has a 3.52 ERA in 110 2/3 innings pitched, with 125 strikeouts.
+- Mlodzinski makes his first start of the season for the Pirates.

-- The righty's last time out came on Tuesday against the Los Angeles Dodgers, when he went five innings, surrendering four earned runs while giving up eight hits.
+- The 24-year-old right-hander has pitched in relief nine times this season.

 © 2023 Data Skrive.
 All rights reserved.